mezoni/peg/README.md

 Grammar parsing expressions has a fairly extensive set of expressions, which is quite enough to create complex grammars.
 But, given the fact that grammar is the basis for generating a top-down parser, the existing set of expressions is not enough to describe a complex parser.
 Meta expressions, in this case, are a means to describe the behavior of the generated parser.
 Meta-expressions extend the grammar with capabilities that are not present in it.
 From the point of view of grammar, meta-expressions should be considered as built-in production rules with certain behavior that cannot be implemented by existing expressions.

-The following meta rules exist in the current version.
+The following meta expression exist in the current version.
 - `@errorHandler`
+- `@matchString`
 - `@verify`

 Name: `@ErrorHandler`